bramleyccslab/flask-tasks/eco_flask_setup.md

   `pip install -r requirements.txt`
 * Also install `gunicorn` (production WSGI server)
   `pip install gunicorn`

+### Choosing a port number and name/URL for the app

 * Pick a port number.
 In this case I'll use 8000 as an example.
 The important thing is to use one which isn't in use by any other experiment -- you'll need a way to coordinate this.
 Port numbers for fixed services run by non-root users can range from 1024 to 32767 in Linux, so maybe give each person their own range of a few hundred ports, to avoid clashes.
 * Test that `gunicorn` can run the code with:
   `gunicorn passenger_wsgi:application --bind localhost:8000`